AMC Theatres: MacGuffins Bar and Lounge

 Some AMC locations have a bar service under the MacGuffins brand.
-These are primarily offered at AMC and AMC Dine-in locations, but some AMC Classic locations with liquor licenses offer their alcoholic beverages under this brand.
-Drinks can be ordered to be drunk in the bar and lounge area or taken into the theater.
-Some AMC Dine-in theaters have their MacGuffins set up as a full-service restaurant that can be accessed without having to pay for a movie ticket.
+These are primarily offered at AMC and AMC Dine-In locations, but some AMC Classic locations with liquor licenses offer their alcoholic beverages under this brand.
+Drinks can be ordered to be consumed in the bar and lounge area or taken into the theater.
+Some AMC Dine-In theaters have their MacGuffins set up as a full-service restaurant that can be accessed without having to pay for a movie ticket.

 Vouchers

 Several types of vouchers may be used at AMC Theatres.